Ivo Rudic

-Ivo Rudić (24 January 1942 – 22 November 2009) was a Croatian-Australian soccer player.
+Ivo Rudić (24 January 1942 – 22 November 2009) was a soccer player who played in Yugoslavia for Hadjuk Split and in Australia for Yugal and Pan Hellenic.
+He was a member of the Australia team at the 1974 World Cup.

+Club career

+Rudić played for Hadjuk Split before moving to Australia.
+In Australia, he played for Yugal and Pan Hellenic.

 National team

-Ivo Rudić played for Australia national team.
-He was a member of Australia national team for 1974 World Cup squad in West Germany, however he failed to debut and was an unused substitute during the tournament.
+Rudić was a member of Australia national team for 1974 World Cup squad in West Germany, however he was an unused substitute during the tournament.